churcho/apxr_io/NGINX.md

 Save the configuration file and edit the text editor.

-Whenever you make changes to Nginx configuration files, you should check the configuration for syntax errors, like this:
+Check the configuration for syntax errors:

 ```
 sudo nginx -t